CERA-GROUP/CERA_Contouring_Matplotlib/README.md

 Copyright (C): Carola Kaiser 2014, Louisiana State University.
 With special thanks to Ian Thomas from the matplotlib developer team for helping us to create clean geometries.

 This script is part of the Coastal Emergency Risks Assessment (**CERA**) software package, a real-time visualization system for ADCIRC storm surge guidance.
-See http://coastalemergency.org.
+See https://cera.coastalrisk.live.

 CERA is Open Source software; distributed under the Boost Software License, Version 1.0.
 (See accompanying file LICENSE_1_0.txt or copy at http://www.boost.org/LICENSE_1_0.txt)

-Please visit also our **STORM** website (http://storm.stellar-group.org).
-The NSF funded STORM project focuses on introducing new and emerging technologies into the ADCIRC code base to create a sustainable software framework and infrastructure for at least the next 20 years.

 ## Description

-The Coastal Emergency Risks Assessment (CERA) team provides storm surge and wave guidance for the Northern Gulf and the Atlantic Coast through its online portal (http://coastalemergency.org).
-In addition to that, we are working towards the goal of providing all layers in the shapefile format compatible with GIS software.
-This feature will be available for the hurricane season 2015.
+The Coastal Emergency Risks Assessment (CERA) team provides storm surge and wave guidance for the Northern Gulf and the Atlantic Coast through its online portal (https://cera.coastalrisk.live).

-We use the Python Matplotlib library (http://matplotlib.org/) to convert the ADCIRC NetCDF format into contours which can then be used to generate shapefiles.
+We use the Python Matplotlib library (http://matplotlib.org/) to convert the ADCIRC NetCDF format into contours which can then be used to generate several GIS file formats and/or map plots.
 While working on the algorithms, the CERA team has discovered some specifics which are essential to produce clean geometries.
 Clean geometries in GIS terminology do not include any self-intersections, overlapping, or duplicate features and ensure the hassle-free usability for GIS specialists and emergency managers.

 Here are the specifics and bug fixes that we have addressed:

 1. Matplotlib 'tricontourf' expects a data array, but does not support masked arrays.
 If you pass a masked array, it will be ignored.
 The triangulation should only contain triangles with valid data at all three vertices.
 The solution is to either remove invalid triangles from your 'element' array before creating the triangulation, or set a mask on the triangulation once it has been created.
 2. The created contours will contain one or more polygon exteriors and zero or more interiors.
 They can be in any order (an exterior is not necessarily followed by its interiors).
 This has to be explicitly tested in your own script.
 The CERA code takes care of this issue.

 ## System Requirements

-* Python 2.7.x
+* Python 3
 * numpy (http://docs.scipy.org/doc/numpy/user/install.html)
 * netCDF4-python and requiered dependencies
   (https://github.com/Unidata/netcdf4-python/blob/master/README.md)